NSHipster/articles/2012-10-08-at-compiler-directives.md

 ## Compatibility

-When Apple introduces a new API, it's typically available for for the latest SDK only.
+When Apple introduces a new API, it's typically available for the latest SDK only.
-If you want to start using these APIs in your app without dropping backwards compatibility, you can create a <dfn>compatibility alias</dfn>.
+If you want to start using these APIs in your app without dropping backward compatibility, you can create a <dfn>compatibility alias</dfn>.

 For example,